jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Prime Minister Trudeau**:
 Just because we are in one crisis right now doesn't mean we can forget about the other Cree sister, the climate crisis, that we're also facing as a world, as a country.
 But we recognize that, for example, moving ahead with the methane regulations something very difficult for companies right now in the oil and gas sector who are strained because of the multiple challenges they're facing both on the global stage and on the lower demand.
-That is whale we are making investments in supporting those companies directly so they can meet those methane reduction targets, you know, with funds that we're giving them so that we can stay on track to protect future generations and to reduce emissions from our industry.
+That is whale we are making en vestments in supporting those companies directly so they can meet those methane reduction targets, you know, with funds that we're giving them so that we can stay on track to protect future generations and to reduce emissions from our industry.
 This is something that Canadians understand, that we need to continue to move forward.
 But we need to help people in different ways as we move forward.
 That will be the lens that we take.